La Loteria…

 The Picts

 The Picts were the early inhabitants of Scotland, so called “barbarian” tribes who often skirmished with the Celtic Britons living to the south of them, sometimes living on the spoils of their attacks.
 Little historic documentation is available regarding them, as Scotland gradually became Celticized itself.
-The only text left to us by the Picts… Continue reading The Picts
+The only text left to us by the Picts … Read more

 King Wenceslas